romychab/effects-hilt-plugin/README.md

 ```

 In this case, when multiple implementations are connected to the same interface,
-method calls on the interface can be delegated differently to the corresponding
+calls on the interface can be delegated differently to the corresponding
 implementations:

 1. Regular one-off events (non-suspend methods that don’t return a result) are